The Best Winter 2026 Shoe Trends Unite Minimalists and Maximalists Alike

 Alberta Ferretti, Valentino, Giambattista Valli, Courrèges, Staud Resort 2026

 The dainty slipper mules and ballet flats seen at Alberta Ferretti, Valentino, Giambattista Valli, and Courrèges lend a ladylike touch to this winter's shoe assortment.
-The appeal here is their slip-on-and-go nature, which works well for a quick errand around the block or when you want to feel fancier while lounging around the house in your best pajamas.
-Look for romantic satin fabrications, intricate embroidery, and bedecked bows when shopping for the sweet, sleepy style.
+The appeal here is their slip-on-and-go nature, which works well for a quick errand around the block or when you want to feel fancier while lounging around in your best pajamas.
+Look for romantic satin and velvet fabrications, intricate embroidery, and bedecked bows when shopping for the sweet and sleepy shoe.

 Boneless Sneakers